biopythoness/biopythoness/README.md

 - 👋 Hi, I’m @biopythoness
 - 👀 I’m currently developing a logic model of phosphoregulation of the cell cycle by cyclin-dependent kinase activity
 - 🌱 I’m a Bioinformatics PhD candidate at Queen Mary University of London
-- 📫 How to reach me: caitlinmellor00gmail.com
+- 📫 How to reach me: c.mellor@qmul.ac.uk